Measurement of the differential cross sections of the Sigma-p elastic scattering in momentum range of 470 to 850 MeV/c: Analysis 1 : Identification of the scattering event

-For the analysis of the $\Sigma^{-}p$ scattering, a proton was searched for with CATCH in coincidence with the $\Sigma^{-}$ production.
-The particle identification between $\pi$ and proton was performed by the $dE$-$E$ method between the partial energy deposit ($dE$) in CFT and the total energy deposit ($E$) in BGO.
-For $\pi$, the thickness of BGO was not sufficient to stop $\pi$'s and only the direction was obtained by the CFT tracking.
+For the analysis of the $\Sigma^{-}p$ scattering, a proton was searched for using CATCH in coincidence with the $\Sigma^{-}$ production.
+The particle identification between the $\pi$ and proton was performed by the $dE$-$E$ method between the partial energy deposit ($dE$) in the CFT and the total energy deposit ($E$) in the BGO as shown in Fig. \ref{showDeltaE_E_SigmaMinus_CutPos.eps}.
+The locus corresponding to a proton could be identified and the region defined by the two lines in Fig. \ref{showDeltaE_E_SigmaMinus_CutPos.eps} was selected as the proton event.
+For $\pi$, the thickness of BGO was not sufficient to stop the $\pi$s and only the direction was obtained by the CFT tracking.
 The momentum estimation of $\pi$ is described later.
-For the proton, its kinetic energy and direction could be measured by CATCH.
-Because $\Sigma^{-}$ has no decay channel to a proton, the detected proton is a sign of the secondary $\Sigma^{-}p$ reactions including the $\Sigma^{-}p$ elastic scattering and the $\Sigma^{-}p \to \Lambda n, \Sigma^{0}n$ inelastic scatterings.
-However, many of these protons were originated from the secondary $np$ and $\pi^{-}p$ reactions after the $\Sigma^{-} \to n \pi^{-}$ decay.
+For the proton, its kinetic energy and the direction could be measured by CATCH.
+Because $\Sigma^{-}$ has no decay channel to a proton, the detected proton is a signal of the secondary $\Sigma^{-}p$ reactions including the $\Sigma^{-}p$ elastic scattering and $\Sigma^{-}p \to \Lambda n, \Sigma^{0}n$ inelastic scatterings.
+However, many of these protons originated from the secondary $np$ and $\pi^{-}p$ reactions after the $\Sigma^{-} \to n \pi^{-}$ decay.
+The secondary reactions with the proton in the final state in coincidence with the $\Sigma^{-}$ production are summarized in Table \ref{relation_secondary_reaction}.